janosgyerik/writing-markdown-well/README.md

     - When a list item is too long, break the line, and continue writing from the begining of the text on the previous line, ...

-To add a nested list, indent by 2 spaces, like this:
+To add a nested list, I indent by 2 spaces, like this:

     - top-level item
       - sub item